< Browse to Previous Essay | Browse to Next Essay >

 Although the Seattle Aquarium had precursor institutions, such as the Seattle Frozen Fish Aquarium as well as the Seattle Marine Aquarium operated by Ted Griffin in the 1960s, the inception of Seattle's first true municipal aquarium was the Forward Thrust bond proposal in 1968.
 Forward Thrust was a package of a dozen separate bond measures, some countywide and others Seattle citywide.
 The countywide parks and recreation bond included $3 million to build a new aquarium.
 Seven of the 12 proposals passed on February 13, 1968, including the parks and recreation measure, which passed by about 65 percent.
 A proposal to build a stadium, (later called the Kingdome) also passed, while a rapid transit measure failed to get the necessary 60 percent majority.

-Following the vote, a controversy arose over where to build the Aquarium.
-Pacific Science Center director and future Governor Dixy Lee Ray (1914-1994), along with Liem Tuai, chair of the City Council's Parks and Public Grounds Committee, vociferously supported a site at Meadow Point north of Golden Gardens Park in Ballard.
+Following the vote, a controversy arose over where to build the aquarium.
+Pacific Science Center director and future Governor Dixy Lee Ray (1914-1994), along with Liem Tuai, chair of the city council's Parks and Public Grounds Committee, vociferously supported a site at Meadow Point north of Golden Gardens Park in Ballard.
 Environmentalists opposed the site, arguing that it would destroy one of the last natural Puget Sound beaches inside Seattle.

 Ray disputed this conclusion, calling it "sentimental emotionalism."
+She argued that:

 "a properly designed aquarium at Meadow Point could restore the area to something like its natural state.
 Native dune grasses and shore plants could replace the scotch broom that grows there.
 Shore life could be restored in demonstration plots and pools.
 An aquarium at Golden Gardens would enhance the environment, not destroy it" ("Aquarium at Golden Garden OK'd").

-The City Council flipped back and forth on the issue, first passing a proposal to build the aquarium at the Ballard site on April 5, 1971.
-(Ironically, this was the same week in which the City Council agreed to acquire central waterfront property, including piers 59, 60, and 61, the eventual site of the aquarium, for a waterfront park.)
+The city council flipped back and forth on the issue, first passing a proposal to build the aquarium at the Ballard site on April 5, 1971.
+(Ironically, this was the same week in which the council agreed to acquire central waterfront property, including piers 59, 60, and 61, the eventual site of the aquarium, for a waterfront park.)
 Then, after an initiative opposing the Ballard site was filed, they passed a measure on December 17, 1971 prohibiting the location of the aquarium at that site.
 Other sites considered included Fort Lawton in Seattle's Magnolia neighborhood and several central waterfront locations.
 Lockheed shipyards even proposed to build the aquarium on a ship so it could be moved from location to location.

-On July 3, 1972, the Council proposed to build the aquarium at piers 60 and 61.
+On July 3, 1972, the council proposed to build the aquarium at piers 60 and 61.
 Pier 59 was added to the site as a result of a proposal by parks superintendent Dave Towne, made on October 29, 1973.
 Towne argued that Pier 59 was the best place to build the aquarium because it wouldn't involve demolishing piers 60 and 61.
 (Piers 60 and 61 were nevertheless later taken down to provide room for aquarium expansion.)

 The advance reviews of the aquarium building were highly favorable.
 On April 1, 1977, the American Consulting Engineers Council awarded the soon-to-be-opened Seattle Aquarium the Grand Conceptor Award for the highest achievement in engineering excellence in 1977.

 Then, on May 20, 1977, the Seattle Aquarium held its grand opening for excited crowds, nearly a decade after the voters approved its initial financing.
 The cost of the aquarium had risen, but the City adjusted budgets to meet the cost.
 A total of 1,524 visitors toured the facility on opening day.
-The Seattle Post-Intelligencer proclaimed "the Age of Aquarium."

 Thousands of fingerling salmon were released into Elliott Bay with the hope that they would return to the aquarium fish ladder to spawn.
 Inside the aquarium, visitors walked along ramps viewing sponges, jellyfish, snails, clams, and crabs, most of them native to Puget Sound.
 The glassed-in Aquarium Dome allowed visitors to sit on benches and watch fish watching them.